Truncated Kernel Stochastic Gradient Descent with General Losses and Spherical Radial Basis Functions: Theoretical Results

 \section{Theoretical Results}

-This section focuses on establishing the optimal generalization guarantees of the generalized T-kernel SGD algorithm \eqref{eq:generalized T-kernel SGD}.
-Our analysis builds on the notions introduced at the end of \autoref{subsection:T-kernel SGD}, including the mapping $F$ and the unknown distribution $\rho$.
-Before stating the assumptions on $\rho$ and the minimizer $f^*$, we introduce the covariance operator
+This section focuses on establishing the optimal generalization guarantees of the generalized T-kernel SGD algorithm.
+Our analysis builds on the concepts introduced at the end of \autoref{subsection:T-kernel SGD}, including the mapping $F$ and the unknown distribution $\rho$.
+We first introduce Sobolev spaces on the sphere to characterize the regularity of $f^*$.
+Let $\theta_{i,j}$ denote the angle of polar coordinates in the $(x_i, x_j)$-plane, and let $D_{i,j} := \frac{\partial}{\partial \theta_{i,j}}$ denote the angular weak derivative.
+Following \cite{dai2013approximation}, the Sobolev space $\WW_{2}^r\left(\SS^{d-1}\right)$ with $r\in\NN_+$ on the sphere is defined as